okaneco1/blockingprimers/mothur/README.md

 - **FASTA File**:
   This is the alignment database used for this project—a list of Great Lakes fish.
 Primers are not included in the alignment.

+- **oligos.txt File**:
+  This is the oligos alignment file used for demultiplexing sequences based on attached index primers.

 - **MakeContigs**:
   A job submission script for a SLURM workload manager.
 It runs the `make.contigs` command to assemble paired-end reads into contigs, handle demultiplexing, and perform quality control.
 This step prepares the sequencing data for downstream analysis.